 She would have been aware of the pervading fear that the family money - the money that provided her with an income - was drying up.
 Whilst far from even approaching being poor - she left £50,000 in her will to the Baghdad Museum - she was unusually feeling a pressure to be (or be seen to be) 'salaried'.

 Indeed post-WW1 labour relations were one of the subjects mentioned in her last letter to her father, with the General Strike of May 1926 still very fresh in their minds.
 Her 'work' had rarely been paid work, and the archaeological expeditions and the photographic travels were privately funded.
 It was another change to the structures that held her world in place.

 4. Being a woman in a man's world was no picnic

-Bell enjoyed the attention she received as a special woman in a world of men in the Middle East - attention she received from European and Arabs alike.
+Bell enjoyed the attention she received as a special woman in a world of men in the Middle East - attention she received from Europeans and Arabs alike.
 But attention for simply being Miss Bell the political officer wasn't enough.
-She really was invested in the archaeology and the landscape and the 'adventure'.
+She really was invested in the archaeology and the landscape and what she called the 'adventure'.

 So she knew that being exceptional doesn't change the over-arching culture one is in.
 But I think she was quite conflicted on the fairness of this, and 'performed gender' with class concerns being her driving force.
 Indeed, she didn't want to change anything about sex qualifications back home - she was against women being given the vote, for example - and was seemingly only pro social change whilst in the Middle East.